outlook313/Java/README.md

 * earned on $17,000 invested at an interest
 * rate of 0.07 for one year.
 The interest and
 * the value of the investment after one year are
-* printed to standard output.
+* printed to standard output.[get code from file:Interest.java]
   <br><br>